5/1/2025

 Dina Ahn

 Hi, thanks.
-This is Dina Ahn from Mike.
+This is Dina Ahn for Mike.
 Just a quick question about a recent media article that came out yesterday regarding how vaccine trials would be run that they would now require to be run against a placebo.
-Just wanted to get your thoughts about that.
+Just wanted to get, you know, your thoughts about that.
 What do you think that will do to enrollment?
-Will it be harder to enroll, easier?
-And is that going to be required, do you think, for all respiratory vaccines, specifically COVID, for you guys, or just newer vaccines, such as CMV or any others that you're working on in the product line?
+Will it be harder to enroll easier?
+And is that going to be required, do you think, for all respiratory vaccines, specifically COVID for you guys, or just newer vaccines such as, you know, CMV or any others that you're working on in the product line?
 Thanks.

 speaker